WJ-CV/CGFNet-IEEE-TCSVT/README.md

 # CGFNet
 Cross-Guided Fusion Network for RGB-T Salient Object Detection
 ---
-The paper has been online published by IEEE Transactions on Circuits and Systems for Video Technology.
+This paper has been online published by IEEE Transactions on Circuits and Systems for Video Technology.
 [Paper link](https://ieeexplore.ieee.org/document/9493207)  DOI: 10.1109/TCSVT.2021.3099120

 Network Architecture